-• A public sector requirement of the PSIAS is for the Charter to define the terms 'board' and 'senior management' for the purposes of internal audit activity.
+5.11.
+A public sector requirement of the PSIAS is for the Charter to 'define the terms 'board' and 'senior management' for the purposes of internal audit activity'.
 The LGAN advises the terms must be interpreted in the context of the governance arrangements within each individual organisation.

-The Board (revised)
+The Board

-- The PSIAS definition of the Board informs that it, '...may refer to an audit committee to which the governing body has delegated certain functions'.
-For the CFA, within the Constitutional Framework, Article 5, (Function 5.2f) the Corporate Governance Committee (the Committee) under its function to promote and maintain high standards within the CFA, has a responsibility to monitor the adequacy and effectiveness of the Internal Audit Service. - Consequently, at the CFA the Committee will perform the function of the Board.
+- 5.12.
+The PSIAS definition of the Board informs that it, '...may refer to a committee or another body to which the governing body has delegated certain functions (e.g. an audit committee)'.
+For the CFA, within the Constitutional Framework, Article 5, (Function 5.2f) the Corporate Governance Committee (the Committee) under its function to promote and maintain high standards within the CFA, has a responsibility to monitor the adequacy and effectiveness of the Internal Audit Service. - 5.13.
+Consequently, at the CFA the Committee will perform the function of the Board.
 Within this Charter, all references from hereon are to the Committee.

-The Senior Management Team (revised)
+The Senior Management Team

-- There is s not a specific definition of 'senior management' in either the PSIAS or the LGAN.
-However, the PSIAS require 'the HoIAS to establish risk-based plans to determine the priorities of the internal audit activity, consistent with the organisation's goals', and the LGAN advises that 'an effective internal audit service should understand the whole organisation, its needs and objectives'.
-In order to fully understand and be able to fulfill its responsibilities, the HoIAS and his/her team require unfettered access to the Principal Officers who make up the Senior Management Team and the Statutory Officers (the Officers) i.e. the: - - Chief Fire and Rescue Officer & Chief Executive -Head of Paid Service (non-statutory) - b.
+- 5.14.
+There is not a specific definition of 'senior management' in either the PSIAS or the LGAN.
+However, the PSIAS states that the HoIAS 'must establish risk-based plans to determine the priorities of the internal audit activity, consistent with the organisation's goals', and the LGAN advises that 'an effective internal audit service should understand the whole organisation, its needs and objectives'.
+In order to fully understand and be able to fulfill its responsibilities, the HoIAS and his/her team requires unfettered access to the Principal Officers who make up the Senior Management Team and the Statutory Officers (the Officers) i.e. the: - a.
+Chief Fire and Rescue Officer & Chief Executive -Head of Paid Service (non-statutory) - b.
 Assistant Chief Fire & Rescue Officers - c.
-Treasurer to the CFA Director of Finance (Leicester City Council) - d.
-Monitoring Officer Director of Law & Governance (Leicestershire County Council) - At the CFA, the posts listed above will perform the functions of the Senior Management Team.
+Treasurer to the CFA Director of Finance (Leicester City Council) - Monitoring Officer Director of Law & Governance (Leicestershire County Council) - 5.15.
+Consequently, at the CFA, the posts listed above will perform the functions of the Senior Management Team.

-6. Authority (revised)
+6. Authority

-Statutory and Professional Requirements for internal audit activity (revised)
+Statutory and Professional Requirements for internal audit activity